ALILODHI-cloud/Market-Notes/post_11/body.md

 # Optimal expressions of EURHUF downside

 EURHUF downside has naturally become strongly bid. _Per_ Goldman, most of the appetite for EURHUF downside has come in vol-buying expressions, e.g., 6m to 1y tenor digital puts.
-This has led EURHUF vols to diverge significantly from its FX peers (Figure 1).
+This has led EURHUF vols to diverge significantly from its FX peers.
 This begs the question: are there expressions of EURHUF that do not entail buying already-rich base vols?
 Indeed, one might consider an EKO put.

 Consider for instance a 1y 350 put with 330 EKO.
 Below 350, the structure begins to make money.
 However, beyond 330, the entire structure 'knocks-out' - and the payoff is zero.
 Hence the view being expressed is that HUF will strengthen in a gradual, grinding fashion.
 Importantly, this expression is not long vol, as overly sharp strengthening of the HUF would lead to EKO.
 It follows that this structure should enjoy a better carry profile than, say, a 1y 340 digital put (Goldman's reference structure).